 Regardless of how substance use disorder develops, there is no doubt that prescription drugs are widely sought after by drug users across America.
 Some of the most commonly abused prescription drugs in the United States include:

 - Benzodiazepines — 1 in 8 Americans abuse benzodiazepines like Ativan, Xanax, Valium, and Klonopin

-- Opioids — More than 2 million people are addicted to prescription opioids like morphine, codeine, oxycodone, and hydrocodone
+- Opioids — More than 2 million people are addicted to prescription pain relievers such as morphine, codeine, oxycodone, and hydrocodone

 - Stimulants — Approximately 900,000 Americans abuse stimulants like Adderall and Ritalin each month

-Out of all prescription drugs, opioids are undoubtedly the most heavily abused, however, benzodiazepines are a close second.
-Many experts agree that the next drug epidemic the United States will experience is a benzodiazepine epidemic.
+Out of all of the widely abused prescription drugs, opioids are undoubtedly the most heavily abused, however, benzodiazepines are a close second.
+Many experts and medical professionals agree that the next drug epidemic the United States will experience is a benzodiazepine epidemic.